sevenecks/lambda-moo-programming/code/SindomeScheduler.md

 // This provides a $scheduler that will run and manage scheduled tasks for your MOO

 // This is the $scheduler that Sindome uses, and it has been heavily modified over the years to support a variety of use cases.

 // This is designed to work on LambdaMOO and ToastCore, either one will suffice.

 // However, that means that this is using classic LambdaMOO utils like $list_utils:slice instead of the ToastStunt builtin slice

 // Update as you want, but don't use threaded stuff as you'll get multiple scheduler forks going at once which will not be great.

+// Also there are a number of places where debugging info should be added if you want, there are string literals calling out that you might want to add debugging where needed.

 // create the object